siksterka/imdbTests/README.md

 2. The previous should be true, for each of the sorting options:​

 3. The previous should also be true, when navigating to the Western​genre:

+Info: you can see nicer results of tests in file: imdbTests/target/site/cucumber-pretty/index.html